 Residues and emissions from the construction phase of the development will be related to construction waste and emissions from construction plant.
-No out of the ordinary residues, or emissions, are likely during the construction phase of the development and an environmental, construction and waste management plan will be prepared for the construction phase of the project.
+No out of the ordinary residues, or emissions, are likely during the construction phase of the development and a CEWMP will be prepared for the construction phase of the project.
 This will propose measures to mitigate any potential impacts of the proposed development.